popvilla/popvilla/README.md

 - **Arbitrage Tool** — research & prototype for time-aware market inefficiency detection. *(Started: 04/12/2025)*

 *Full project deck and timelines:* see `/docs/PROJECT_DECK.md`.
+ **Main Arc: You’re building a personal AI architecture for execution, clarity, and empowerment.**

+At the heart of this long-form conversation is your desire to:
+- Build AI-enhanced systems that **support real-world use cases**
+- Create tools that are **documented, teachable, and scalable**
+- Maintain **clarity, control, and trust**, especially when your tools or platforms are unreliable
+- Evolve from *hobbyist/thinker* into a **structured, thoughtful architect of ideas**

+---
+CO_DEV Should have a word in this

+## 🪜 Your System Themes (Across Sessions)

+### 1. **Codex CLI & Agent Zero**
+- You’ve conceptualized a CLI-based assistant (“Agent Zero”) to handle local code execution
+- You began planning `.codex/instructions.md`, `.env`, and `README.md` files to structure its behavior
+- Expressed desire for a GUI to trigger Python-based local functions when GPT tools go down

+### 2. **Power Platform & Grant Matching PoC**
+- You built Dataverse tables manually and mapped out relationships
+- Understood and implemented many-to-many via junction tables
+- Explored Power Apps (internal), Power Pages (external), and Dataverse as unified data layer
+- Finalized that the **grant-matching platform** is your current *proof-of-concept build for career pivot*

+### 3. **Quantum Harmony (Teaching Layer)**
+- You conceptualized Quantum Harmony as a **learning OS** — a structured knowledge source with embedded AI feedback
+- You're pivoting this from universal teaching tool to **a self-aware logbook of your actual project builds**

+### 4. **RStudio + Quarto as Notebooking Core**
+- You confirmed RStudio is your base for reflection and structured documentation
+- We built `.qmd` files like `Git_Tracking_Companion.qmd` and `Prompt_Playbook.qmd`
+- Markdown and terminal logic are a learning focus — you want to slow down, learn, and **log your clarity**

+### 5. **System Trust, Control, and Logging**
+- You flagged concerns with security and silent automation
+- You requested logs in Excel format to track system behavior
+- We outlined a `SystemInsightLogger.py` that will show:
+  - What was run
+  - Why it triggered
+  - What file/path it touched
+  - Where the output went
 ---

 ## Security & Collaboration (must-read)